World War II veteran meets three Italian brothers he saved in 1944 | Look how nice it is

-More than seven decades separate the fraternal embrace between Martin and brothers Bruno, Mafalda and Giuliana Naldi from the black and white photo that Martin kept in his home as a treasure of war.
+More than seven decades separate the fraternal embrace between the American Martin Adler and the Italian brothers Bruno, Mafalda and Giuliana Naldi from the black and white photo that Martin kept in his house as a war treasure.

 At the end of August, at age 97, former soldier Martin Adler traveled to Bologna, Italy, to finally fulfill his desire to reunite with the Italian brothers he saved during World War II.

 The historic reunion was made possible by Adler’s daughter.
-Determined to help her father in his old desire, she posted the photo on social media and told the story.
-An Italian journalist found the publication, became interested in the story and agreed to help.
+Determined to help her father in his old desire, she posted the photo on social media and told that story.
+An Italian journalist found the publication, became interested in it and agreed to help.

-Specializing in World War II, the journalist was able to identify Martin’s regiment and location from a detail in the photo.
+Specializing in World War II, the journalist was able to identify the regiment and the location of Martin at the time by a detail in the photo.
 So he found the Naldi brothers and put the four of them in contact.

 1944, an almost tragedy